 THANK YOU to those who responded to my appeal to help pay the annual web hosting fees for this site.
 While I persue the subject of Annie Swynnerton and her circle out of personal interest, I love being able to share my findings, including the contributions of others on the subject.

-MY INTEREST in Annie’s friend, Susan Isabel Dacre, continues, especially as in their early days Susan was the more recognised artist of the two, winning awards and being exhibited in London and Manchester regularly.
+MY INTEREST in Annie’s friend, Susan Isabel Dacre (commenly known as ‘Isabel’), continues, especially as in their early days Isabel was the more recognised artist of the two, winning awards and being exhibited in London and Manchester regularly.

-Recently came across an article about a large exhibition Susan and her friend, the artist Francis Dodd, held together in Manchester in 1913.
+Recently came across an article about a large exhibition Isabel and her friend, the artist Francis Dodd, held together in Manchester in 1913.

 The article is in the typically verbose language of the period, but I think still captures my personal feelings about art in general – that the skill is capturing the emotion of a scene or subject, or at least the artist’s perception of it, not simply about technical proficiency, though that is important as well.